Riddhish Herbals

 Key Features

-- Riddhish Herbals Trust Since 2015: Genuine products, bill provided, doctor-guided selection, Pan-India delivery from Gujarat.
+- Riddhish Herbals trust since 2015: genuine products, bill provided, doctor-guided selection, pan-India delivery from Gujarat.

-Research and Scientific References
+Research & Scientific References

-How to Use
+How to Use & Anupan

 As directed by your Ayurvedic physician.
-General classical guidance: 3–5 g (½ to 1 teaspoon) once or twice daily.
-Traditional anupan: warm milk (classical and most widely recommended) • warm water with honey (Pitta conditions) • ghee (Vata conditions).
+General classical guidance: 3–5 g (about ½ to 1 teaspoon) once or twice daily.
+Traditional anupan: warm milk (classical and most widely recommended); warm water with honey for Pitta; ghee for Vata.
 Best taken after meals or before bedtime.
 Consistent use over weeks and months, alongside a balanced diet, is the traditional Rasayana approach.
-Use under guidance of a qualified Ayurvedic physician, especially if pregnant, lactating, or managing any health condition.

 Safety Information